-Knowledgeable Oklahoma Brain Injury Lawyer
+Knowledgeable Oklahoma City Brain Injury Lawyer

 Helping clients in Oklahoma recover compensation after debilitating brain trauma

 Traumatic brain injury is caused by a bump, blow, jolt or penetrating injury to the head that disrupts normal brain functioning.
 Although most brain injuries result in mild concussion, more severe brain injury can result in coma, amnesia or even death.